Core Terms & Field Signals

 This keeps the structure lighter, more consistent and easier to maintain.

-In essence
+In Essence

-Core terms help the framework remain readable.
+Core Terms help the framework remain readable.

-Field signals help the framework notice when something needs attention.
+Field Signals help the framework notice when something needs attention.

-LPWS begins with recognition.
+LPWS begins with Recognition.

-DKWS begins where practical exchange needs structure, carrying capacity, responsibility and clear agreement.
+DKWS begins where practical exchange needs structure, Carrying Capacity, responsibility and clear agreement.

-Lightpoints make recognition visible.
+Lightpoints make Recognition visible.

 The Field Log keeps context.

-Draagwaarde may arise where contribution is recognised.
+Carrying Value may arise where contribution is recognised and carries practical weight.

-Bronruimte protects physical sources.
+Source Space protects physical and practical sources.

 A clear field does not need heavier language.